flatiron/viewful/README.md

 # TODO

-  - Add broadway plugin for every engine listed @ https://github.com/visionmedia/consolidate.js/blob/master/lib/consolidate.js
+  - Add isomorphic browser support
+  - Improve documentation and examples
+  - Create `viewful` Flatiron plugin
   - Add tests to verify that options are being passed into template engine render function correctly.
   - Refactor each plugin to use named function expressions for attach(), init() and render().
 Ensure minification process removes names for cross-browser compatibilty.
   - Add options as optional parameter of View.render().
 Currently, template engine plugins can only be configured with options at app.attach().
  - Improve core API sugar syntax
- - Create flatiron plugin based on https://github.com/flatiron/flatiron/blob/958928e8c936c7ac72c3fb88ee530b77a780e9ea/lib/flatiron/plugins/view.js
- - Better browser support
- - Better documentation and examples